0x00000FF/98shell/docs/codeConvention.md

 ## Comments

 No comments are allowed for describing specific logic.
 Real programmer talks with codes, not comment.
-Other purposes such as Doxygen comments of License header is allowed.
+Other purposes such as Doxygen comments or License header, Deprecation descriptor is allowed.